 Click on Learn More to download a PDF copy of the brochure.
 To register for a program, click on Register Now.

-NOTES: Registration for a program below entitles you to one telephone connection at one location, one master set of handouts (with permission to make additional copies for the participants at your location), one Internet connection and an unlimited number of participants from your organization in one listening room.
+NOTES: Registration for a webinar below entitles you to one telephone connection at one location, one master set of handouts (with permission to make additional copies for the participants at your location), one Internet connection and an unlimited number of participants from your organization in one listening room.

 VHREF requires payment in advance of any program.
 You may remit payment online using our secure online credit card system or print your registration confirmation e-mail to request payment by check.

 Be sure to visit www.carelearning.com for your online educational courses.

 There have been extensive changes to the CMS Conditions of Participation for surgery, PACU, and anesthesia guidelines.
 Hospitals continue to be confused about implementation and compliance issues.
 Learn from an expert strategies for compliance.

 Target audience: CEO, COO, CMO, CNO, chiefs of anesthesia and anesthesiologists, anesthesia assistants, OR directors, ED medical directors and physicians, GI directors, OB directors and nurses, ED directors and staff, PACU managers, medical staff coordinators, medical credentialing staff, Joint Commission coordinators, quality/performance improvement directors, risk managers, safety officers and compliance officers